Negativity of Lyapunov Exponents and Convergence of Generic Random Polynomial Dynamical Systems and Random Relaxed Newton's Methods: Introduction and the main results

-In order to investigate random complex dynamics, it is very natural to study the dynamics of associated rational semigroups.
-In fact, it is a very powerful tool to investigate random complex dynamics, since random complex dynamics and the dynamics of rational semigroups are related to each other very deeply.
-The first study of dynamics of rational semigroups was conducted by A. Hinkkanen and G. J. Martin (\cite{HM}), who were interested in the role of the dynamics of polynomial semigroups (i.e., semigroups of non-constant polynomial maps) while studying various one-complex-dimensional moduli spaces for discrete groups, and by F. Ren's group (\cite{GR}), who studied such semigroups from the perspective of random dynamical systems.
-For recent work on the dynamics of rational semigroups, see the author's papers \cite{S3}--\cite{Sspace}, and \cite{SS, SU1, SU2}.
+In order to investigate random complex dynamics, it is very important to study the dynamics of associated rational semigroups.
+In fact, random complex dynamics and the dynamics of rational semigroups are related to each other very deeply.
+The first study of dynamics of rational semigroups was conducted by A. Hinkkanen and G. J. Martin (\cite{HM}) and by F. Ren's group (\cite{GR}).
+For recent work on the dynamics of rational semigroups, see the author's papers \cite{S3}--\cite{Sspace}, and \cite{JS2, SS, SU1, SU2}.

 To introduce the main idea of this paper, we let $G$ be a rational semigroup and denote by $F(G)$ the {\bf Fatou set of $G$}, which is defined to be the maximal open subset of $\CCI $ where $G$ is equicontinuous with respect to the spherical distance on $\CCI $.
 We call $J(G):=\CCI \setminus F(G)$ the {\bf Julia set of $G.$} The Julia set is backward invariant under each element $h\in G$, but might not be forward invariant.
 This is a difficulty of the theory of rational semigroups.
 Nevertheless, we utilize this as follows.
 The key to investigating random complex dynamics is to consider the following {\bf kernel Julia set of $G$}, which is defined by $J_{\ker }(G)=\bigcap _{g\in G}g^{-1}(J(G)).$ This is the largest forward invariant subset of $J(G)$ under the action of $G.$ Note that if $G$ is a group or if $G$ is a commutative semigroup, then $J_{\ker }(G)=J(G).$ However, for a general rational semigroup $G$ generated by a family of rational maps $h$ with $\deg (h)\geq 2$, it may happen that $\emptyset =J_{\ker }(G)\neq J(G) $.